What to Do If Your Child Accidentally Ingests Medicines or Vitamins

 Oops!
 Something went wrong while submitting the form.

+Do not wait to act.
 Contact Poison Control right away if you think your child might have gotten into medicine or vitamins, even if you are not completely sure.
 Free and confidential expert help is available by phone at 1-800-222-1222 or online via webPOISONCONTROL®.
-If the child collapses, has a seizure, has trouble breathing, or can’t be awakened – or you have any other concerns – call 911 IMMEDIATELY.

 How Do I Know If My Child Needs Help?